philipqnguyen/bdd/README.md

 - As a developer, I want a simple program that has a welcome message, so that I learn how to write and test a simple ruby project
 - As a developer, I want a program to test a web search, so that I can learn more about interacting with web pages
 - As a developer, I want my program to output a welcome message via an HTML page, so that I can learn how to test web pages
+- As a developer, I want a basic Rails app up and running on my computer so that I learn how to test rails apps.

+All tests passed!